-Step 4: Complete Application and Upload Required Supporting Documents
+Complete Your Application and Upload Required Supporting Documents

 - Upload all of the required supporting documents.

-- Check the Host Employer Application section of your dashboard; it will say “Submitted” once your employer’s application is complete.
+- Check the Host Employer Application section of your dashboard.
+Once your employer’s application is complete, it will say “Submitted.”

-- You may need to repeat this process until your application is complete and ready to be reviewed.
+NOTE: You may need to repeat this process until your application is complete and ready to be reviewed.
 Initial Review is NOT a detailed review.
-It is to collect the documents/information needed to conduct a full review.
+It is to collect the documents/information needed to conduct a formal review.

 - Once your application is complete, it will be placed “In Queue” for formal review.

-- For three-day review, expedited service is available for a fee.
+- For 3-day review, expedited service is available for an additional fee.

-- The reviewer will then contact you to schedule an interview online and your status will be changed to Pending Interview.
-Interviews can often be done within one to five days, depending on your scheduling flexibility.
+- The reviewer will then contact you via email to schedule a video interview (Interviews can often be done within 1-2 days, depending on your scheduling flexibility).

-- After the interview and site visit (if applicable), you will receive our final decision via email within one to two business days.
+- After the interview and site visit (if applicable), you will receive our final decision via email within 1-2 business days.

-Step 9: Schedule Your Visa Appointment at the Embassy/Consulate
+Schedule Your Visa Appointment at the U.S. Embassy/Consulate

 - If approved, you will receive a confirmation email with important pre-departure information and your SEVIS ID number.

-Please visit our Once You've Been Approved: Next Steps page for links and more information.
+- Please review the Once You've Been Approved: Next Steps page for more information on what to do next.

-- Review our article or the participant handbook for tips regarding your embassy visit.
+- Review our article for tips regarding your embassy visit.
 You'll also find more information on the Department of State website.

 - Attend your visa interview and receive your visa.